ammarchalifah/data-eng-zoomcamp/README.md

 I partitioned the materials into lessons, and each lesson contained a project and a learning note (`README.md`).
 This notes contains the information to reproduce the works and some general insights that I got from the project.

 This repository is not designed for public use, hence the learning notes are not well-structured and kinda random.
 I only put notes on the thing that feels new to me.
 So, please refer to the official repository for more detailed notes.
 Enjoy! :D

+## Contents
+**Lesson 1 - Data Ingestion (CSV to Postgres)**

+    Ingest data from CSV in host machine into Postgres database in a Docker container.
+Connect Postgres container with a PgAdmin (inside a container) through docker network.

+**Lesson 2 - Dockerize Data Ingestion (CSV to Postgres)**